Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### New features

 - A new global network simulator has been added, configurable through `NetworkSettings.WithNetworkSimulatorParameters` (settings can be modified at runtime with `NetworkDriver.ModifyNetworkSimulatorParameters`).
 Unlike `SimulatorPipelineStage`, it applies its parameters to *all* traffic (including control messages).
-Note that it is currently *much* less featureful than `SimulatorPipelineStage` (only supports dropping packets for now), so we still recommend using the latter for all network simulation.
+Note that it's currently *much* less featureful than `SimulatorPipelineStage` (only supports dropping packets for now), so we still recommend using the latter for all network simulation.
 - Added a new `NetworkDriver.ModifySimulatorStageParameters` API to modify the parameters of the `SimulatorPipelineStage` at runtime.
 - `NetworkDriver` now exposes the `NetworkSettings` currently in use through the `CurrentSettings` property.
 These settings are read-only.
 - To implement the above functionality, `NetworkSettings` now provides a `AsReadOnly` method that returns a read-only copy of the settings.